Skip to main content

 stored_bytesAttach package-owned bytes, such as text, JSON, images, or other files.

-slotDeclare a named callable door app code can ask for work.
+slotDeclare a named package target app code can ask for work.

-The package boundary says what exists.
-Runtime Kit decides how to admit it behind the public contract.
+The package file says what exists.
+Runtime Kit decides how those declarations become public names.

 The mental model